 Shelter Island’s Bali Hai fuses Southern California and Polynesian tastes.
-Their Thanksgiving buffet has traditional dishes like turkey, candied yams, and pumpkin pie as well as different choices like Kahlua braised dark turkey meat, island-style macaroni salad, and pumpkin seafood chowder.
+Their Thanksgiving buffet has traditional dishes like turkey, candied yams, and pumpkin pie, as well as different choices like Kahlua braised dark turkey meat, island-style macaroni salad, and pumpkin seafood chowder.
 Call 619.222.1181 for reservations.

 Scripps AMG tip: Buffets are great for sampling new foods, allowing you to try just a spoonful of anything you’re curious about!

 Who says you can’t have Mexican food on Thanksgiving?
 Enjoy Thanksgiving in Old Town at Cafe Coyote, voted Best Mexican Restaurant eighteen years in a row!
 Order a traditional Thanksgiving dinner or opt for Mexican dishes while still getting your turkey fix: they’ll be serving turkey tacos, burritos, and tostadas.
 Call 619.291.4695 to make a reservation.